westagain/run-prediction-model/README.md

 i thought it would be fun to make a model that can predict whether i will or not and find out the results on the final day

+there is an update log on the bottom to read daily updates

 ---

 ## scientific method: